mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 There is also a process for scheduling a *time window for when this sharded cluster balancer can run*.
 It does require modifying the *config database*, which is out of scope for this course.
 But we'll link to the tutorial below if you'd like to read up on it for yourself.

 To summarize, the *sharded cluster balancer is responsible for evenly distributing chunks of data across your sharded cluster*.
 Starting with *MongoDB 3.4, the balancer runs on the Primary member of the config server replica set*.
 And the *balancer process* is completely automated and requires minimal user input or guidance.
 There are methods for controlling it, however.

+### Queries in a Sharded Cluster

+In this lesson, we're going to talk about how the mongos router does the job of routing queries across your sharded cluster.

+So the mongos is the principal interface point for your client applications.

+All queries must be redirected to the mongos.

+So here we have a find operation against the products collection, looking for this document where the name is how to mongos.

+The first thing that the mongos does is determine the list of shards that must receive the query.

+Depending on the query predicate, the mongos as either targets every shard in the cluster or a subset of shards in the cluster.

+If the query predicate includes the shard key, then the mongos can specifically target only those shards that contain the shard key value or values specified in the query predicate.

+These targeted queries are very efficient.

+If the query predicate does not include the shard key, or has generally very wide in scope, such as a range to query that spans multiple or all shards, than the mongos has to target every shard in the cluster.

+These scatter gather operations can be slow, depending on factors such as the number of shards and your cluster.

+We're going to go into more detail on targeted versus scatter gather queries, as well as how the mongos knows who to target, in the next lesson.

+Whether we're doing targeted or scatter gather queries, the mongos opens a cursor against each of the targeted shards.

+Each cursor executes the query predicate, and returns any data returned by the query for that shard.

+The mongos now has the results from each targeted shard.

+The mongos merges all of the results together to form the total set of documents that fulfills this query, and then returns that set of documents to the client application.

+The mongos also has specific behavior when it comes to cursor operators, such as sore, , limit and skip.

+For queries where you specify a sort, the mongos pushes the sort down to each shard in the cluster and then performs a merge sort of the results.

+With limit, the mongos pushes the limit down to each shard in the cluster, and then reapplies that limit after merging the returned results.

+With skip, the mongos performs the skipping on the merged set of results, and doesn't push anything down to the shard level.

+If you're using aggregation, there's more specific behavior depending on the pipeline you've created.

+Now, that is out of scope for this lesson.

+So, please take a look at the documentation linked below for a more complete discussion of how mongos handles routing aggregation queries.

+To recap, the mongos handles all queries in a sharded cluster.

+For any given query, it builds a list of shards to target the query to, and merger's the results.

+It can also handle query modifiers such as sort, limit, and skip.